|

 ends after the surrogate has rendered a decision and the parties to

-the dispute have been notified of that decision.
-The decisions of the Ombudsman regarding the resolution of disputes
+- The decisions of the Ombudsman regarding the resolution of disputes

 are final, take immediate effect, and cannot be appealed to or reversed